Equal Credit Opportunity Act: Background

 In 1967, when Margaret Heckler was the only newly elected woman in the 90th Congress, she came in as a lawyer and a congresswoman with no right to credit in her own name.
 She joined the House Committee on Banking and Currency with a determination to ensure that women were granted economic justice and fair treatment under the law.
 In 1968, she was one of only 11 women in Congress, and one of only two women to serve on the committee where any legislation regarding women's credit would need to be discussed.

 Heckler arranged a meeting with CEOs of several major banks, such as J.P.
 Morgan, Chase, and Wells Fargo, to discuss their hesitancy to extend credit to women.
 Financial institutions were worried that women would not pay their bills, but a female Mastercard executive helped allay their concerns.
 Heckler continued to dispel this fear of women not being credit worthy, assuring the banking executives that they could approve and deny female applicants based on credit eligibility, just as they did with men.

 Heckler then drafted the Equal Credit Opportunity Act of 1974.
-According to Heckler's chief of staff Edmund Rice, “The work in the Banking Committee, the work in the House, the work to find the allies—all of this Margaret Heckler had the lead on; others were there rhetorically.
-But all the hard work was Margaret Heckler.”
+According to Heckler's chief of staff Edmund Rice, "The work in the Banking Committee, the work in the House, the work to find the allies—all of this Margaret Heckler had the lead on; others were there rhetorically.
+But all the hard work was Margaret Heckler."

 As a legislative fellow with Senator Bill Brock of Tennessee, Dr. Emily Card was motivated by her own experience in being denied a credit card and home mortgage.
 This led her to work on legislation prohibiting discrimination in granting credit to women.
 Her work and coordination with women's organizations such as the National Organization of Women generated a report on gender-based discrimination in the banking industry that was supported by thousands of letters from women throughout the United States who had been denied credit.

+Provisions

 Prohibitions

 Among other things, the ECOA states that it is illegal for creditors to: